When the Past Shows Up in the Body

 Trauma can express itself in the body in subtle or surprising ways.

+Fatigue and brain fog may develop when the body spends too much energy staying alert.
 If you’ve been told “your tests look fine” but still don’t feel fine, your body may be carrying emotional weight that needs attention — not dismissal.

 Why Ignoring Trauma Doesn’t Work